 For GPU pricing, see the Compute Engine pricing page.

 Instances with GPUs have specific restrictions that make them behave differently than other instance types.

 - You must have GPU quota before you can create instances with GPUs.
-Check the quotas page to ensure that you have enough GPUs available in your project.
+Check the quotas page to ensure that you have enough GPUs available in your project and request a quota increase.
 Free Trial accounts do not receive GPU quota by default.

 - Instances with one or more GPUs have a maximum number of vCPUs for each GPU that you attach to the instance.
 For example, each NVIDIA® Tesla® K80 GPU allows you to have up to eight vCPUs in your instance machine type.
 To see the available vCPU ranges for different GPU configurations, see the GPUs list.

 - You cannot attach GPUs to instances with shared-core machine types.

 - You cannot attach GPUs to preemptible instances.